By

 This is your opportunity to correct their behaviour.
 Being vague will likely lead to even more confusion and potentially even bigger errors in the future.
 Focus specifically on the action, behaviour, or issue; do not make it a personal attack.
 The report was late – not the person was late.

 Explain the effect the issue had.
-This way, your employees won’t feel like they are being attacked personally.
+Frame feedback to focus on the situation, fixing it, and avoiding recurrence, rather than making personal attacks.
 Instead, they will feel like your focus is on understanding the situation, fixing it, and avoiding it happening again.

 3. Keep it simple